 The timing of the City Auditor's follow-up will depend on a variety of factors.
 For instance, if the recommendations result from the audit of an area that receives an annual audit, follow-up can be done during the following annual audit.
 For recommendations that require immediate attention, a follow-up of 30 days may be appropriate.
-In general, the City Auditor will adhere to the following system for follow-up on outstanding audit recommendations ®
+In general, the City Auditor will adhere to the following system for follow-up on outstanding audit recommendations:

-(a)(1) Upon approval of the City Auditor's original report and management's response by the City Commission, the recommendations and expected date of implementation are recorded.
-On an semi-annual basis the City Auditor will follow-up with management on the status of open recommendations. notify the appropriate Charter Officer in writing of recommendations projected to be implemented in the following six months.
+(1) Upon approval of the City Auditor's original report and management's response by the City Commission, the recommendations and expected date of implementation are recorded.
+On an annual basis the City Auditor will follow-up with management on the status of open recommendations.

-(b)(2) The responsible management official will then provide a written status report to the appropriate Charter Officer who will then report the recommendation status this information to the City Auditor.
+(2) The responsible management official will provide a written status report to the appropriate Charter Officer who will report the recommendation status to the City Auditor.

-(e)(3) Upon notification that corrective action has been taken to implement the recommendation, the City Auditor will take the necessary steps to verify that corrective action has been taken.
+(3) Upon notification that corrective action has been taken to implement the recommendation, the City Auditor will take the necessary steps to verify that corrective action has been taken.

-On a semi-annual basis, tThe City Auditor will provide an annual report to the Audit and Finance Committee listing the status of outstanding recommendations.
+The City Auditor will provide an annual report to the Audit and Finance Committee listing the status of outstanding recommendations.